martinostlund/syllabus/examinations/examination01/essay.md

 * The Blockchain and trust as software
 * Etherium and smart contracts in relationsship to traditional web development
 * Etherium as the worlds first global computer - What to expect?
+* Conversation as a platform / Chat as an interface

 ## Examination